McMaster-Solar-Car-Project/purchase-request-site/README.md

 ### 5. Setting up a new Server

-In case a new server is used, these are the commands run for the current one:
+In case this needs to be migrated, these are the steps to work on a new server:

+Ensure Github actions can be used to access this server, different for every service, just ask ChatGPT

 ```bash
 sudo apt update && sudo apt upgrade -y